Kingxukai/linux/Documentation/userspace-api/netlink/genetlink-legacy.rst

 unified
 ~~~~~~~

-Modern families use the ``unified`` message ID model, which uses
+Modern families use the woke ``unified`` message ID model, which uses
 a single enumeration for all messages within family.
 Requests and
-responses share the same message ID.
+responses share the woke same message ID.
 Notifications have separate
-IDs from the same space.
-For example given the following list
+IDs from the woke same space.
+For example given the woke following list
 of operations:

 .. code-block:: yaml